weaviate/weaviate-io/README.md

    upstream	https://github.com/weaviate/weaviate-io.git (push)
    ```

-6. Fetch the upstream branches
+6. Configure a tracking branch.

    This step lets you track upstream changes while you work on your update.

-   First, prepare your local repository.
+When
+   you are ready to contribute your changes, create a pull request against the
+   `upstream/main` branch.

+   Get the upstream branches.

    ```
    git fetch upstream
    ```

-   When you create a local branch, add `upstream/main` as the tracking branch.
+   Add `upstream/main` as a tracking branch when you create a new project
+   branch.

+   You can use `git checkout` to set the tracking branch, or choose an
+   alternative method that fits your `git` workflow.

    ```
    git checkout -b your-update-branch-name upstream/main